veetmoradiya3628/Tech_Book_Notes/Fundamentals of CS/Fundamentals of OS.md

 - Python CoW bug
 - Scheduling algorithm walk through and implement by own
 - libuv for NodeJS, IOuring etc
-- mutex and use in cpp to avoid threading issues
+- mutex and use in CPP / Go to avoid threading issues
+- Disk controller and its usage
+- File system page cache
+- De fragmentation in hard drive etc
+-